shahcompbio/lyra/docusaurus/docs/us-heatmap.md

 As a user, I need the heatmap rows to correspond to the tree nodes, as it will be easier to spot patterns.

+- Update loader to only assign index numbers (for y-position) to leaf nodes (aka cells)
+  - Update tests for tree loader

 ## Heatmap inputs

 As a user, I need to be able to view copy number (CN), SNV, breakpoints, and other heatmaps that can be expressed as a matrix.

 - [[VIZ-106](https://shahcompbio.atlassian.net/browse/VIZ-106)] Create loader to load CN, SNV, bp, etc as matrix
+  - Write tests for matrix loader
 - [[VIZ-107](https://shahcompbio.atlassian.net/browse/VIZ-107)] GraphQL layer to pull heatmap data from database
+  - Update graphQL schema documentation
+  - Write tests for heatmap resolver
 - [[VIZ-108](https://shahcompbio.atlassian.net/browse/VIZ-108)] Render heatmap

 ## Heatmap plot swap